 He's One Of The Top TV Hosts Out There — Carson Daly's Career, Explained

-Carson Daly is known far and wide as one of the most popular television hosts of our time thanks to his gigs on both “The Voice” and the “TODAY” show.
+Carson Daly is known far and wide as one of the most popular television hosts of our time thanks to his gigs on both The Voice and the TODAY show.
 In fact, America has been familiar with Daly as a TV personality for decades.

 He dropped out of college to work at a radio station in Los Angeles as an intern to none other than current late-night host Jimmy Kimmel.
-Speaking during an appearance on “Late Night With Seth Meyers” in 2020, Daly explained their families vacationed together when he was young.
+Speaking during an appearance on Late Night With Seth Meyers in 2020, Daly explained their families vacationed together when he was young.
 Years later, they reconnected and Kimmel offered him an internship on his radio show.
-That made him realize what he wanted to do with his life, telling Meyers he believes everything he has he owes to Kimmel.
+That made him realize what he wanted to do with his life.
+He told Meyers at the time that he believes everything he has he owes to Kimmel.

 At age 23, Daly finally had his own on-air job at KROQ in Los Angeles.
 That’s when he was discovered by MTV.
 He began moonlighting for them as a host in various on-camera capacities for $600 a day, according to Forbes.
-By 1998, he’d quit the radio and moved full-time to MTV, where he quickly became the face of the network thanks to the popularity of “Total Request Live.”
+By 1998, he’d quit the radio and moved full-time to MTV, where he quickly became the face of the network thanks to the popularity of Total Request Live.
 He spent the next five years interviewing celebrities and becoming a recognizable name in pop culture himself.

-Daly, who describes himself as a workaholic, also got back into radio in 2001.
-Now with a little bit of notoriety at his back, he signed a five-year deal with Premiere Radio Networks to host “Carson Daly’s Most Requested.”
-He also straddled two networks and began hosting the late-night series “Last Call With Carson Daly.”
+Daly, who describes himself as a workaholic, got back into radio in 2001.
+Now with a little bit of notoriety at his back, he signed a five-year deal with Premiere Radio Networks to host Carson Daly’s Most Requested.
+He also straddled two networks and began hosting the late-night series Last Call With Carson Daly.

-By 2003, he ended his run on “TRL” and focused his efforts on being a late-night host.
+By 2003, he ended his run on TRL and focused his efforts on being a late-night host.
 He further expanded his role within the NBC umbrella by hosting its New Year’s Eve coverage.

-Both he and Blake Shelton are the only on-camera faces who have stayed with the show throughout its entire run.
+Both he and Blake Shelton were the only on-camera faces who stayed with the show throughout its entire run until the country singer and Carson's good friend finally tipped his hat and moved on in 2023.
 His work as a producer earned Daly his first Emmy Award as well.

-In 2013, he added yet another hosting gig to his resume by joining the “Today” show as host of the Orange Room, bringing the latest in online and social media content to the morning show’s viewers.
+In 2013, he added yet another hosting gig to his resume by joining the TODAY show as host of the Orange Room, bringing the latest in online and social media content to the morning show’s viewers.

 Over the years, he expanded his role and is now a co-host of the entire show.
-He finally ended “Last Call with Carson Daly” in 2019 and began to focus all his time on “TODAY” and “The Voice.”
-However, at the end of 2022, the host is upping his game to three shows once again with “Barmageddon.”
-However, this time he’ll have the help of his dear friend, Shelton, and his other celebrity pals.
-Daly will just have to serve some drinks, crack wise, and enjoy himself at Ole Red in Nashville.
+He finally ended Last Call with Carson Daly in 2019 and began to focus all his time on TODAY and The Voice.
+However, as mentioned, Daly upped his hosting game back to three shows at the end of 2022 with Barmageddon.
+This time he had the help of his dear friend, Shelton, and his other celebrity pals.
+Heading into Season 2, Daly will just have to serve some drinks, crack wise, and enjoy himself at Ole Red in Nashville.